 - Include whole grains, beans, seeds, nuts, and vegetable oils

 - Cut back on salt, red meat, sweets, and sugary drinks

 - Limit alcoholic beverages

-You should also get at least 30 minutes of moderate-intensity exercise most days of the week.
+You should also get at least 30 minutes of moderate intensity exercise most days of the week.
 Examples include brisk walking or riding a bike.
-Aim to get 2 hours and 30 minutes of exercise per week.
+Aim to get at least 2 hours and 30 minutes of exercise per week.

 You can follow the DASH diet if you want to prevent high blood pressure.
 It can also help you lose extra weight.
-Most people can benefit from lowering sodium intake to 2300 milligrams (mg) a day.
+Most people can benefit from lowering sodium intake to 2300 mg a day.

 Your health care provider may suggest cutting back to 1500 mg a day if you:

 - Are age 51 years or older